Advancing reading comprehension in the primary classroom: beyond the written word.

 It can be difficult for people with reading comprehension disorder to get their work done independently.
 Children with learning disabilities are often behind in certain academic areas, which can affect their self-esteem and motivation.
 Word recognition can be a big problem.
 A word needs to be seen four to 14 times before it becomes a sight word for average readers.
 Children with learning difficulties may need to see it more than 40 times.

-We have to understand this first thing.
 All of our subjects are found in language, which is the medium of thought.
 There are subjects with a practical element in other planes as well: in light, in movement, in sound, and in technology.
 To better represent the things they want to represent, some subjects have created additional languages.
 All of our subjects are found in language, which is the medium of thought.
+Without a broad vocabulary or an understanding of the conventions of language, access to all of our subjects remains difficult.
+We really hope this article helps you and your colleagues think about reading comprehension in a different light.